 People with Chronic Kidney Disease (CKD)

 Those with CKD often need to follow specific dietary restrictions to manage waste product buildup in the blood.
-While bone broth can be a nutrient-rich choice, its sodium content and mineral load might need adjustment.
+Although bone broth is a nutrient-dense option, its sodium content and mineral levels may require adjustment.

 Sodium-Sensitive Individuals